 From MCC I relocated to Richmond, Indiana where I received my Masters of Arts in Teaching from Earlham College, and was conferred Indiana certification (reciprocal with 48 states) in Middle and Secondary Social Studies, Highly Qualified in all Core Subjects.
 There I was engaged in the practice of teaching as well as research on the use and effectiveness of narrative in the classroom.
 Upon the completion of the MAT degree I moved to Boston to work in the Metrowest area.

 In Massachusetts I taught as a Humanities teacher at McAuliffe Regional Charter School, an expeditionary learning school where I co-designed an integrated thematic curriculum that combined English Language Arts standards with those from World History.
 The resulting block course addressed topics in literature and social studies in a cyclical, constructivist way, returning to cultures and concepts repeatedly so as continue to build on background knowledge and assist students in making connections.

 As part of a larger shift allowing me more time to develop other work, I left the middle school classroom and Boston to take a three month contract at a Pennsylvania Quaker Retreat Center, Pendle Hill.
 There -with my wife Kristina- I taught the adult course in Quakerism, was part of the core Spiritual Nurture team, and produced a series of web videos about Quaker History and Theology.

-After leaving the Philadephia area we returned to Rochester, NY, where I currently work as the national coordinator of the Transformative Language Arts Network, perform and teach with an improvisational theatre group which I co-founded, and co-manage a public performing arts venue.
+After leaving the Philadephia area we returned to Rochester, NY, where I worked as the national coordinator of the Transformative Language Arts Network, performed and taught with an improvisational theatre group which I co-founded, and co-manage a public performing arts venue.

 For Publications and Lectures see my CV.